-Experts estimate that about 8 million tonnes of plastic enter our oceans every year.
-These numbers are overwhelming and as changemakers, it's hard to imagine how we can reduce plastic pollution in the ocean.
+Experts estimate that about 14 million metric tonnes of plastic enter our oceans annually.
+These numbers are overwhelming, and as changemakers, it's hard to imagine how we can reduce plastic pollution in the ocean.
 But sustainability begins at home.

 The first step?
-Finding out how plastics go from our homes, workspaces, and factories into the ocean.
+Find out how plastics go into the ocean from our homes, workspaces, and factories.

 Approximately 80% of the litter in the seas comes from the land.
 Industrial processes and factories are responsible for a proportion of plastic pollution.
-Poorly managed industrial and commercial practices are partly to blame.
+Poor industrial waste management and commercial practices are partly to blame.

 Many plastics in our homes, especially single-use plastics, are not recyclable.
 Even that which is recyclable, we often don't– sometimes due to contamination but often also for economic reasons.
-Often, recycling businesses simply do not find it profitable to recycle lower-grade plastics.
-That too can result in more plastic ending up in landfills.
+Usually, recycling businesses simply do not find it profitable to recycle lower-grade plastics.
+That, too, can result in more plastic ending up in landfills.

-Plastic on route to landfills or at landfill sites can easily fly off the trucks, ending up in the streets.
-The plastics are carried by wind and rain to our waterways, and much of it ultimately finds its way to the sea.
+Plastic en route to landfills or at landfill sites can easily fly off the trucks, ending up in the streets.
+The plastics are carried by wind and rain to our waterways, and much of this plastic leakage ultimately finds its way to the sea.

-Another way in which lots of plastic makes it from our homes into the oceans is through our drains.
-Microbeads in cosmetic products are one major source of plastic pollution.
-These are too small for the wastewater plants to filter out, and may end up in water that flows eventually back to the ocean.
+Another way lots of plastic makes it from our homes into the oceans is through our drains.
+Microbeads in cosmetic products such as face and body washes are one primary source of plastic pollution.
+These are too small for the wastewater plants to filter out and may end up in water that eventually flows back to the ocean.

-Another common source of plastic pollution which many people are unaware of is fibers from synthetic clothing.
-When we wash synthetic clothing in washing machines, plastic fibers will travel down the drain.
+Another common source of plastic pollution that many people are unaware of is fibers from synthetic clothing.
+Plastic fibers will travel down the drain when we wash synthetic clothing in washing machines.
 Outdoor gear, leggings, fleeces, and jumpers made from acrylic and polyester, polyamide, spandex, and nylon can shed up to 700,000 microfibres with each wash1.

-Plastic items often erode as we use them and tiny plastic pieces will become detached and enter the wider environment.
-These microplastics (plastics less than 5mm in length) form another source of plastic pollution.
+Plastic items often erode as we use them, and tiny plastic pieces will become detached and enter the wider environment.
+These microplastics (plastics less than 5mm in length) form another source of plastic entering the ocean.
 One example of this, which has a significant impact, is driving cars and other vehicles.
-Tires (due to friction on roads) create a huge amount of plastic dust.
+Tires (due to road friction) create a vast amount of plastic dust.

 However, as the consumers who buy and use these products, we can incite change in these areas.
 To put a stop to plastic pollution, we should take some serious measures.

-Lobbying companies that continue to produce non-recyclable plastics, or which are responsible for releasing plastic waste into the environment is crucial.
-We all have voices, and we should use them as drivers for sustainable change.
+Lobbying plastic production companies and those that create goods from disposable plastics and continue to produce non-recyclable plastics are crucial.
+This also includes those responsible for releasing plastic waste into the environment We all have voices, and we should use them as drivers for sustainable change.

 But perhaps one of the most important ways to make your opinion matter is to put your money where your mouth is.
 We can help tackle plastic pollution in the ocean by refusing to buy items we know to harm.
 We should refuse all single-use plastics whenever we can.
 And avoid buying plastic items at all when there is a better, greener alternative available.

-Of course, we're stronger together and plastic waste is bigger than any one of us.
-Consider how you might play a role in helping your local community go plastic free or be inspired and take action to help your local schools go plastic free.
+Of course, we're stronger together, and plastic waste is bigger than any one of us.
+Consider how you might play a role in helping your local community go plastic-free or be inspired and take action to support your local schools going plastic-free.

-One major source of plastic pollution is plastic food packaging and the packaging of other items we buy.
-To reduce the packaging we bring into our homes, we can buy less, and buy better.
+One primary source of plastic pollution is plastic food packaging and the packaging of other items we buy.
+Most plastic is virtually indestructible and will be with us for literally 100s of years.
+To reduce the packaging we bring into our homes, we can buy less and buy better.
 We should:

 In addition to reducing consumption in general and avoiding plastic packaging, we can also help tackle ocean plastic by finding alternatives to many plastic products.